Whirlpool® Washer and Dryer in a laundry room

 Using too much detergent can leave residue on clothes and inside your washer, while too little may not get your laundry clean.
 Using the right amount of detergent can be a good practice for your clothes, your machine and the world around you.
 Excess detergent can carry chemicals into waterways, where they may harm aquatic life and disrupt ecosystems.

-6. Use laundry detergent sheets
+6. Try laundry detergent sheets

-Laundry detergent sheets are pre-measured, dissolvable strips of concentrated detergent that offer a convenient, low-waste alternative to traditional options.
+Laundry detergent sheets are pre-measured, dissolvable strips of concentrated detergent that often offer a convenient, low-waste alternative to traditional options.
 They're often packaged in eco-friendly materials like paper boxes, making them a sustainable choice.

 7. Select cooler water temperatures

 Your washer uses more energy to heat water to high temperatures during the wash cycle.
 Selecting warm or cold water temperatures can cut your washer’s energy usage by half, according to energystar.gov.
+By switching to cold water, households can substantially reduce their annual carbon footprint.

 8. Activate an extra spin cycle

-Once the wash cycle ends, you can select a Drain and Spin Cycle that removes excess liquid from your clothes using rapid spin speeds.
+Once the wash cycle ends, you can select a drain and spin cycle that removes excess liquid from your clothes using rapid spin speeds.
 Getting rid of the extra water can help lower the amount of energy your dryer needs to dry your clothes.

 9. Always clean the dryer lint trap

 Cleaning your dryer’s lint trap before every drying cycle is not only a safety tip, but it can also help improve the airflow inside your dryer to help ensure heat distributes properly.
+When a lint trap is full, your dryer needs to work harder to dry your clothes, which consumes more energy.

 10. Opt for sensor drying